ovanov/ovanov/README.md

 ### Hi there 👋 I'm Luka 😄

-<p>I'm studying Linguistics and Computational Linguistics at the University of Zurich.
+I'm studying Linguistics and Computational Linguistics at the University of Zurich.
 Part-time I work as a programmer and IT-assistant for the [AfZ](https://www.afz.ethz.ch/) at [ETH Zurich](https://ethz.ch/en.html).
-I'm interested in workflow optimization and try to create packages and scripts accordingly.</p><br>
+I'm interested in workflow optimization and try to create packages and scripts accordingly.